-- An attention icon will appear over the processing module icon on the System status screen (as in 5.1.2 - Hardware Status) with a right-click reminder notification when these maintenance tasks become due (at which time the estimated date will display with "Due now"). - Estimated dates of next maintenance actions are based on the number of slides processed and/or the recommended time period between actions. - If there is no event history for the report's time period, a statement to this effect appears in place of a history table. - The first date in a history table is either the start of the report period, or the processing module's commissioning date, if this occurred later.
+- An attention icon will appear over the processing module icon on the System status screen (as in 5.1.2 Hardware Status) with a right-click reminder notification when these maintenance tasks become due (at which time the estimated date will display with "Due now"). - Estimated dates of next maintenance actions are based on the number of slides processed and/or the recommended time period between actions. - If there is no event history for the report's time period, a statement to this effect appears in place of a history table. - The first date in a history table is either the start of the report period, or the processing module's commissioning date, if this occurred later.
 The entries in the associated "Slides since last maintenance / replacement" columns always show 0 slides. - The last date in a history table is the end of the report period. - There are slide counts for each slide staining assembly, also a combined total slide count for all 3 assemblies.
-Slide counts reset to 0 after each successful maintenance action. - There are individual slide counts for each slide staining assembly's bulk fluid robot probe. - There are individual slide counts for each slide staining assembly's syringe. - There is a separate slide count for the main syringe. - Maintenance operations completed in BOND version 5.0 or earlier may display "Unknown" in the Completion status column. - Maintenance operations completed in BOND version 4.0 or earlier will not be shown.
+Slide counts reset to 0 after each successful maintenance action. - There are individual slide counts for each slide staining assembly's bulk fluid robot probe (BOND-III only). - There are individual slide counts for each slide staining assembly's syringe (BOND-III only). - There is a separate slide count for the main syringe.

-Slide Setup(on BOND Controller)
+6 Slide Setup (on BOND Controller)